Top 7 Best Protective Soccer Gear To Buy in 2026

 $Price Varies

-When it comes to soccer cleats one of the most important parts you need to make sure of is that they have the right type of stud pattern and soleplate for the surface you plan to play on.
+When it comes to soccer cleats,, one of the most important things to make sure of is that they have the right stud pattern and soleplate for the surface you plan to play on.

 - FG (Firm Ground Cleats): Designed for natural grass fields.

-- SG (Soft Ground Cleats): Designed for wet and muddy grass field
+- SG (Soft Ground Cleats): Designed for wet and muddy grass fields

 - AG (Artificial Grass Cleats): Designed for artificial surfaces